alexagedah/Derebit-Options/README.md

 # Implied Volatility Surface
 - Uses the bisection method to calculate the implied volatility of Bitcoin, Ethereum and Solana options on the Deribit crypto options and futures derivatives exchange.
-- Uses polynomial regression to estimate the implied determinsic volatility function (Dumas, Fleming and Whaley 1996) of the options on the Deribit crypto options and futures exchange.
+- Uses polynomial regression to estimate the implied determinsic volatility function (Dumas, Fleming and Whaley 1996)
-- Plots the implied volatility surface for the options.
+- Plots the implied volatility surface

 # Steps
 - First interact with the Derebit API to get a DataFrame containing information on all the options contracts that are currently trading.
 Get this DataFrame into the correct format so it can be passed into the OptionsChain constructor.